iam-peekay/personal-website/content/posts/2015-10-27_Going-from-jQuery-Spaghetti-to-MVC-579fbf179490.md

 ---
+template: post
-title: "Going from jQuery Spaghetti to MVC"
+title: Going from jQuery Spaghetti to MVC
+slug: /posts/going-from-jquery-spaghetti-to-mvc/
+draft: false
 date: 2015-10-27T21:02:41.174Z
-template: "post"
-draft: false
-slug: "/posts/going-from-jquery-spaghetti-to-mvc/"
-category: ""
-tags: [Software Development,JavaScript]
+description: >-
-description: "This week, let’s start with a look at the typical web developer’s experience going from pure jQuery to an MVC framework.
+  This week, let’s start with a look at the typical web developer’s experience going from pure jQuery to an MVC framework.
 Phase 1: You discover this incredible scripting library called jQuery.
-It’s…"
+It’s…
+category: Coding
+tags:
+  - Software Development
+  - JavaScript
 ---

 ### Going from jQuery Spaghetti to MVC